De doctrina Christiana: Book Two

 Book Two discusses the types of unknown signs present in the world and defines each and presents methods for understanding the Scriptures.
 Obscure signs include unknown literal signs and unknown figurative signs.
 Unknown signs are those that have meanings that are unknown.
 Augustine says that a feature of the Scriptures is obscurity and that obscurity is the result of sin: that is, God made the Scriptures obscure in order to motivate and challenge our fallen minds.

 Augustine claims there are seven steps to wisdom in interpretation of the Scriptures: fear of God, holiness and faith, scientia (or knowledge), strength, good counsel, purity of heart, and then wisdom.
 He also distinguishes "truth" from "logic", and argues that logic can lead to falsehood.
 He declares that it is better to have truth than logic.

 Augustine argues that committing the Scriptures to memory is critical to understanding.
-Once the reader is "familiar with the language of Scripture," it is possible for him to try to untangle sections that are obscure.
+Once the reader is "familiar with the language of Scripture", it is possible for him to try to untangle sections that are obscure.
 He also emphasizes studying the Scriptures in their original languages to avoid the problems of imperfect and divergent translations.
 Throughout Book Two, Augustine stresses the importance of method as well as virtue for attaining wisdom through the Scriptures.
 He analyzes sources of knowledge, reason, and eloquence as well as charity and humility.

 In chapter 8, Augustine discusses the canon of the Bible.
 In determining which books to include, he writes: "Now in regard to the canonical Scriptures, [an interpreter] must follow the judgment of the greater number of Catholic Churches; and among these, of course a high place must be given to such as have been thought worthy to be the seat of an apostle and to receive epistles."
 For the Old Testament, he lists 44 books.
 For the New Testament, he lists the 27 books of the contemporary canon.
-He writes that there are "fourteen epistles of the Apostle Paul," including the epistle to the Hebrews.
-Augustine's list is the same as the Canon approved by the third Synod of Carthage (397 CE), and it is possible that he might have played a role in the synod's decision on the canon.
+He writes that there are "fourteen epistles of the Apostle Paul", including the epistle to the Hebrews.
+Augustine's list is the same as the Canon approved by the third Synod of Carthage (AD 397), and it is possible that he might have played a role in the synod's decision on the canon.